-Bio | I am currently a PhD candidate in the school of History and Humanities at Trinity College Dublin, having previously earned my B.A. in History and French language here as well.
-My research interests include early Irish kingship, succession practices, and dynastic politics.
+Bio | I have just completed a PhD in medieval Irish history at the school of History and Humanities at Trinity College Dublin, having previously earned my B.A. in History and French language here as well.
+My research interests include early Irish kingship, succession practices, dynastic politics, and early Irish Church.
 My doctoral research examines the phenomenon of alternate succession in Irish kingship before the 11th Century.
-In addition to my doctoral research, I also take an interest and have experience in genealogy, palaeography, education and public outreach. |
+In addition to my doctoral research, I also take an interest and have expertise in genealogy, palaeography, education and public outreach. |

 Areas of expertise | My primary area of expertise is pre-Norman Irish kingship.
 I am particularly experienced with early medieval Irish succession practices, the laws relating to such practices, and dynastic politics in all regions of early Christian Ireland.
 My research has also brought me into contact with early medieval Scotland, England and Wales.
 I am familiar with the corpus of Irish annals, saga materials, and genealogical material.
-Outside of this specific area, I also take an interest in early Irish saints, particularly St Brigid, St Columba, and St Patrick.
+Outside of this specific area, I also have a great interest in the early Irish Church, as well as the cults of early saints such as St Brigid, St Columba, and St Patrick.
 Through my work with the Clans of Ireland, and as a research assistant in Trinity College Dublin, I am also experienced in palaeography and manuscript transcription.
 I have worked with early Irish and Old English manuscripts, as well as early modern (18th Century) Irish and English manuscripts. |

 Nickname | Hannah Mac Auliffe |

-Membership Type | Graduate Historian |
+Membership Type |

-Education | 2015-2019: BA Joint Honours in History and French Language, Trinity College Dublin 2019-Present: PhD, Trinity College Dublin |
+Education | 2019-2024: PhD, Trinity College Dublin 2015-2019: BA Joint Honours in History and French Language, Trinity College Dublin |

 Employment | 2022: Research Assistant for Dr Mark Faulkner, ‘TOXIIC (Trinity Old English from the XIIth Century) Project’, Trinity College Dublin 2020-21: Tour Guide, GPO Witness History Museum, Dublin 2019-21: Chief Examinations Invigilator, Trinity College Dublin 2019-20: Student Recruitment Ambassador, Trinity College Dublin |